 The College is approved for Veteran and Vocational Rehabilitation training.
-Eligible veterans, members of the National Guard, and the survivors and dependents of deceased and disabled veterans may be eligible to use their G.I. benefits.
+Covered individuals are any individuals, veterans, members of the National Guard, survivors and dependents of deceased and disabled veterans who are entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® benefits.
 The Veterans Administration determines eligibility for benefits.
-The Military Admissions Advisor is the College's certifying official for veteran's benefits.
+The College has a designated certifying official for veteran's benefits.